Skip to Content

 Presque Isle Park

-We visited this park four times in our 2-day stay in Marquette.
-The road within the park is closed to vehicle traffic for 2 hours a day Saturday through Thursday.
+We visited this park four times during our two-day stay in Marquette.
+The road within the park is closed to vehicle traffic for two hours a day, Saturday through Thursday.

-It is fun to walk or bike through the park.
-There are numerous overlooks with amazing views of Lake Superior.
+It is fun to walk or bike through the park, which has numerous overlooks with amazing views of Lake Superior.

 The Black Rocks are a popular spot for jumping into the lake.
-We saw a few jumpers when we visited, but we did not partake ourselves.
+We saw a few jumpers when we visited but did not partake.

 Sunset Point is a great place to watch the sunset.
-Stop for some ice cream on the way out of the park.
+On your way out of the park, stop for some ice cream.

 Sunset over Lake Superior from Presque Isle